Hi, I’m Kate Bagnall.

 I’m a historian, writer and editor based in Canberra, Australia.

-I have a PhD in Australian history from the University of Sydney, and from 2016 I’m an ARC DECRA Fellow in the School of Humanities & Social Inquiry at the University of Wollongong.
+I have a PhD in Australian history from the University of Sydney, and I was an ARC DECRA Fellow in the School of Humanities & Social Inquiry at the University of Wollongong from 2016 to 2019.

 My research expertise covers:

-- the White Australia Policy, immigration restriction and Chinese exclusion
+- the White Australia Policy and Chinese exclusion

 - overseas Chinese family life